Jack Ruby: Warren Commission

-Some of Ruby's friends, relatives (notably his brother Earl and sister Eva) and associates, supported the official conclusion that Ruby acted alone, maintaining that he was upset over President Kennedy's death, even crying on occasions and closing his clubs for three days as a mark of respect.
+Some of Ruby's friends, relatives (notably his brother Earl and sister Eva), and associates, expressed belief that Ruby acted alone, maintaining that he was upset over Kennedy's death, crying on occasions, and closing his clubs as a mark of respect.
 They rejected conspiracy theorists' claims, saying that Ruby's connection with gangsters was minimal at most and that he was not the sort of person who would be entrusted to be part of a conspiracy.

 Dallas reporter Tony Zoppi, who knew Ruby well, claimed that one "would have to be crazy" to entrust Ruby with anything as important as a high-level plot to kill Kennedy since he "couldn't keep a secret for five minutes ...
 Jack was one of the most talkative guys you would ever meet.
 He'd be the worst fellow in the world to be part of a conspiracy, because he just plain talked too much."
 He and others described Ruby as the sort who enjoyed being at "the center of attention", trying to make friends with people and being more of a nuisance.

 Some writers, including former Los Angeles District Attorney Vincent Bugliosi, dismiss Ruby's connections to organized crime as being highly minimal: "It is very noteworthy that without exception, not one of these conspiracy theorists knew or had ever met Jack Ruby.
 Without our even resorting to his family and roommate, all of whom think the suggestion of Ruby being connected to the mob is ridiculous, those who knew him, unanimously and without exception, think the notion of his being connected to the Mafia, and then killing Oswald for them, is nothing short of laughable."

 Bill Alexander, who prosecuted Ruby for Oswald's murder, equally rejected any suggestions that Ruby was involved with organized crime, claiming that conspiracy theorists based it on the claim that "A knew B, and Ruby knew B back in 1950, so he must have known A, and that must be the link to the conspiracy."

-Ruby's brother Earl denied allegations that Jack was involved in racketeering at Chicago nightclubs, and author Gerald Posner suggested in his book Case Closed: Lee Harvey Oswald and the Assassination of JFK, that witnesses may have confused Ruby with Harry Rubenstein, a convicted Chicago felon.
+Ruby's brother Earl denied allegations that Jack was involved in racketeering at Chicago nightclubs, and author Gerald Posner suggested in his book Case Closed: Lee Harvey Oswald and the Assassination of JFK that witnesses may have confused Ruby with Harry Rubenstein, a convicted Chicago felon.
 Zoppi was also dismissive of mob ties and described Ruby as a "born loser".

-Outside investigations and conspiracy theories
+Other investigations and dissenting theories

-Since 1963, some conspiracy theorists have challenged the evidence and conclusions of the Warren Commission and have proposed other theories, particularly regarding Ruby's role in Oswald’s death.
+Many critics have challenged the evidence and conclusions of the Warren Commission and have proposed other theories, particularly regarding Ruby's murder of Oswald.